Shipping Worldwide

 As you become more experienced using a stand-on mower, you’ll find out that you can turn around the lawn without leaving any visible tear, divot, or rip in your turf.

 All you need to do is instantly shift your weight to counterbalance the machine.
-It’s important to note that the 50- to 60-inch models have a much wider stance, meaning that if the terrain is too steep, they only need to slide over the slope instead of tipping over.
+The 50- to 60-inch models have a much wider stance, meaning that if the terrain is too steep, they only need to slide over the slope instead of tipping over.

 Safety